phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 layout: subpage
 ---

 You will begin by coding the first view presented when the app is run, the **Search** view.
 The search view consists of an HTML form with some UI elements, including a title, input field for the search term, a submission button and a hidden field to store a results limit.
-The existing **Home** page from the base app will be used to implement this new **Search** vuew.
+The existing **Home** page from the base app will be used to implement this new **Search** view.

 <img class="mobile-image" src="/images/stockpile/ios-search.png" alt="Stockpile Search Screen"/>

 ## Implement the UI